-2.0 Credit Management
+9.1 Credit Management

-2.1 Terms of Trade
+9.1.1 Terms of Trade

 All fees charged for a programme of study are the personal liability of the individual student and must be paid prior to the commencement of the course.
-Students may be able to pay by instalments but these must be arranged at enrolment.

-Where sponsors are to pay, students must provide evidence and sponsors will be invoiced by the Finance Department.
+Students may be able to pay by instalments, but these must be arranged at enrolment.
+Where sponsors are to pay, students must provide evidence, and sponsors will be invoiced by the Finance Department.
 If the sponsor does not pay the invoice, the payment becomes the personal responsibility of the student.

-All invoices are due for immediate payment unless prior approval for credit terms has been given.
+All invoices are due for immediate payment unless prior approval for credit terms has been given by the Group Director Finance.
 Terms greater than 30 days will not normally be approved.